First Time Renting a Luxury Car in Dubai? Here's What to Expect

 What Documents Do You Need?

-Most luxury rental companies require drivers to be at least 21 years old, and for high-performance vehicles like supercars, the minimum age is often 25.
-Your rental provider will take copies of your documents at handover — having photos ready on your phone speeds things up.
+Most luxury rental companies set the minimum age at 21.
+For supercars and high-performance vehicles, that often goes up to 25.
+Your provider will take copies of everything at handover, so having photos ready on your phone saves a bit of time.

 Deposits and Payment

-Expect to place a security deposit when you collect the car.
-For luxury vehicles, this typically ranges from AED 3,000 to AED 10,000 depending on the car's value.
-The deposit is held on your credit card and released after the car is returned in good condition — usually within 5 to 14 business days.
+You will put down a security deposit when you pick up the car.
+For luxury vehicles this is usually somewhere between AED 3,000 and AED 10,000, depending on what you are renting.
+The hold goes on your credit card and gets released once the car comes back in good shape, typically within 5 to 14 business days.

 Insurance and Liability